 Security has become everyone’s job, and its management has become a strategic concern.
 Learn how to build a culture of security for your organization.

-lean and agile IT for CFOs
+An Executive View of Lean and Agile IT for CFOs

 Agile, Lean, and DevOps can help CFOs increase returns, oversee investments, implement controls, gain transparency, deliver insights, and manage costs.